How Omicron is hitting travel to Europe - KRDO

 However, a number of European destinations, including Portugal, have re-introduced mandatory testing requirements for all visitors due to the new variant.

-Denmark and Norway have also opted to introduce new Covid-19 restrictions over the past few days due to increasing infection rates.
+Denmark and Norway have also opted to introduce new Covid-19 restrictions over the past few days due to increasing infection rates, while all UK travelers aged over 12 who visit Cyprus are now required to take an airport PCR test on arrival and quarantine until they receive a negative result.

 Deteriorating situation